On high-dimensional wavelet eigenanalysis: Framework

+In almost all mathematical statements, we make assumptions ($W1-W3$) on the underlying wavelet MRA.
+Such assumptions are standard in the wavelet literature and are accurately described in Section \ref{s:assumptions_on_the_MRA}.
+In particular, we make use of a compactly supported wavelet basis.

+So, let $\phi$ and $\psi$ be the scaling and wavelet functions, respectively, associated with the wavelet MRA.
 We further suppose the wavelet coefficients stem from Mallat's pyramidal algorithm (Mallat \cite{mallat:1999}, chapter 7).
-For expositional simplicity, in our description of the algorithm we use the $\bbR^p$-valued process $Y$, though analogous developments also hold for both $X$ and $Z$.
+For expositional simplicity, in our description of the algorithm we use the $\bbR^p$-valued process $Y$ in \eqref{e:Y(t)}, though analogous developments also hold for both $X$ and $Z$.
 Initially, suppose an infinite sequence of (generally dependent) random vectors

 associated with the starting scale $2^j = 1$ (or octave $j = 0$), is available.
 Then, we can apply Mallat's algorithm to extract the so-named \textit{approximation} $(A(2^{j+1},\cdot))$ and \textit{detail} $(D(2^{j+1},\cdot))$ coefficients at coarser scales $2^{j+1}$ by means of an iterative procedure.
 In fact, as commonly done in the wavelet literature, we initialize the algorithm with the process